valo1337/Nexus/README.md

    - Select scopes: `bot`, `applications.commands`
    - Select bot permissions: `Administrator`
 2. 🔗 Copy the generated invite link
-3. Open link in browser to add to your server
+3. Open the link in the browser to add to your server

 ### 4. Environment Configuration 🔧
 Create a `.env` file in the project root: